freddneos/frederico.eu-gatsby/_data/blog/2020-11-14-elixir-journey.md

 To summarize my vision I will ask some questions:

-* What can a mobile internet up to 100x faster than the current one provides?
+* What can a mobile internet up to 100x faster than the current one provide?
 * Will smart devices take over the world?
 * How much processing power do I need to process petabytes of information?
 * How to make all this processing fault-tolerant and deliver something concise at the end of this processing volume?
 * How to process all this volume of data without spending thousands of dollars on computer resources?
-* I'm prepared?
+* Am I  prepared?

-I know some questions have nothing to do with others but it brought me an awareness of the future and the present that caught my attention.
+I know some of these questions have nothing to do with each other but it brought me an awareness of the future and the present that caught my attention.

 Will the stack I use today be applicable to the questions above?
 This question scared me a lot.
 We as technology professionals know that in our industry everything has a very short lifespan.

-Please reflect on these questions above, as this will help us with the points that are following. let's understand why I decided to study elixir and functional programming.
+Please reflect on these questions above, as this will help us with the following points. let me explain why I decided to study elixir and functional programming.

-## What a hell is Elixir ?
+## What is Elixir ?

 Based on wikipedia is it :